staten-island-tech/object-oriented-adventures-luna/readme.md

 Currency name: Crystals

 Player earns crystals from doing missions and defeating enemies.
 They can use those crystals to pull characters, items.
 One star costs 160 crystals.
 Every character has different rates.

+Could buy one star or ten stars at a time(automatically pull after buying star)

 Pulls are random - can get either nothing, four-star, or five-star (rare)

-GAMBLING SYSTEM <-- what is this
+Rates:

+    Nothing: 85.875%
+    Characters: 14.125%
+        4-star characters: 99.125%
+        5-star characters: 0.875%

+At 70 stars, soft pity will activate.
+The rate for characters would increase by 5-10% and the rate for nothing would decrease by the same amount.

+At 80 stars, hard pity will activate.
+The rate for characters would increase by 15-185 and the rate for nothing will decrease by the same amount.

+At 100 stars, a five star character would be guaranteed.